-For a lot of people, tequila is one of the most recognizable products of Mexico, the country's brand.
-And that's why when we visited the Mexican state of Jalisco, we could not pass up an opportunity to visit the nearby town of Tequila, known obviously, for tequila.
+For many people, tequila is one of the most recognizable products of Mexico—the country's brand.
+And that's why when we visited the state of Jalisco, we couldn't pass up an opportunity to see the town of Tequila, known obviously, for tequila.

 Located just 40 miles northwest of Guadalajara, Tequila was an easy day trip.
-After initially weighing the option of renting a car and driving in, we decided to go to Tequila with the Jose Cuervo Express.
-The website boasted a unique experience of visiting the oldest tequila distillery, the colorful town center, and then an unforgettable train ride through blue agave fields on the Jose Cuervo Express back to Guadalajara.
-I am happy to report that the trip was a big success and a highly recommended experience.
+Initially, we considered renting a car, but instead decided to take the Jose Cuervo Express.
+The company's website boasted a unique opportunity to visit the oldest tequila distillery, the colorful town center, and an unforgettable train ride through blue agave fields.

-After exploring Guadalajara for a full day, the next morning, we headed to the bus terminal.
+After spending a full day in Guadalajara, the next morning, we headed to the bus terminal.
 Our tour included a bus ride to Tequila and then a train back to the city at sunset.
-Also, we could do the trip in reverse order: a train ride to Tequila in the morning and then a bus ride back to Guadalajara in the evening.
-We chose to do the train in the evening as it appeared to be a highlight of the trip according to multiple reviews, and we wanted to cap our day with the best experience possible.
+The trip could also be done in reverse: a train ride to Tequila in the morning and a bus ride back to Guadalajara in the evening.
+We decided to take the train at sunset, as it appeared to be a highlight for most people according to online reviews.

-After grabbing a quick breakfast of street tacos, I was putting my Spanish skills to use, trying to find where the bus station was.
+After a quick breakfast of street tacos, I put my Spanish skills to use, trying to find the bus station.
 We found the station fine, but confidence in my Spanish quickly grew into overconfidence and almost cost us the entire experience.
-As we approached the bus station, we needed to pick up our tickets.
+As we approached the bus depot, we needed to pick up our tickets.
 There were two lines: one for Spanish speakers and the other for English speakers.
 The Spanish line was much longer, while the English line was almost non-existent.

-“I want to practice my Spanish,” I informed Julia, lining up in a long queue.
+“I want to practice my Spanish,” I informed Julia, lining up in a longer queue.

-What I did not realize is that the line was not just for Spanish-speaking people picking up tickets; the line was for those who wanted to take a tour of Tequila in Spanish.
-Although my Spanish was good enough to communicate regarding picking up the tickets, it was nowhere near close to allowing me to comprehend the entire tour of Tequila, including a specialized presentation of the tequila-making process.
+What I didn't realize was that the line wasn't just for Spanish-speaking people picking up tickets; it was for those who wanted to take a tour of Tequila in Spanish.
+Although my Spanish was good enough to communicate about tickets, it was nowhere near close to allowing me to comprehend the entire tour, including a specialized presentation of the tequila-making process.
 And not to mention that Julia speaks no Spanish at all.
-The disaster was barely averted when it was our turn to pick up tickets.
-As we approached the ticket counter, a young Mexican guy quizzically looked at Julia and me and delicately asked: “Español o Ingles?”
+We narrowly avoided a mix-up that could’ve left us lost in translation all day.

 The bus ride to Tequila was fun.
-All passengers received a plastic bottle with a tequila-based cocktail and were told that refills were unlimited.
-Julia, a zealous teetotaler but someone who loves free stuff, was initially torn about whether to drink or not, and then freaked me out when she asked for a refill while we were still within Guadalajara city limits.
+Each of us received a plastic bottle with a tequila-based cocktail, and we were told that refills were unlimited.
+Julia, a devoted teetotaler but someone who loves free stuff, was initially torn about whether to drink or not, and then freaked me out when she asked for a refill while we were still within Guadalajara city limits.

 “Please pace yourself.
 You have zero tolerance for alcohol.
 And we have a full day ahead of us.”
 I said with a hint of concern in my voice.